 THE TRAGEDY OF MACBETH

-When Hamlet, Prince of Denmark, discovers that his father was murdered by his uncle in order to gain the throne, he embarks on a quest for revenge which ultimately destroys the young prince.
+When Hamlet, Prince of Denmark, discovers his father was murdered by his uncle in order to gain the throne, he embarks on a quest for revenge which ultimately destroys the young prince.
 Thus begins the Bard's most complex exploration of human ambition and vengeance.

 I loved Hamlet the best.
 It was very romantic and yet sad when Ophelia and Hamlet meet in the church.
 Thanks again for giving me such a great field trip!